Florida Legal Services’ Disaster Recovery Hotline is available to help survivors of Irma, Maria, or Michael at 888-780-0443. Hablamos Español.

 Visit the national Disaster Legal Aid Website.

 FEMA (Federal Emergency Management Agency) offers assistance for sheltering (including paying for a hotel) and money for home repairs, housing, and other assistance (including medical, dental, funeral, essential household items, storage, and vehicle assistance).
 FEMA assistance does not have to be repaid.

-Assistance can include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses, and other programs to help individuals and business owners recover from the effects of the disaster.
-Visit the Florida Law Help Website for assistance if you are denied, are appealing, or need legal advice.
+Disaster assistance can include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses, and other programs to help individuals and business owners recover from the effects of the disaster.

 FEMA Frequently Asked Questions (English)

 FEMA Frequently Asked Questions (Spanish)

 If you have received a letter from FEMA saying that you are ineligible for disaster relief or that your application is incomplete, you have the right to appeal the decision within 60 days of receiving mailed notification.
 An appeal is a written request to review your file again with additional information you provide that may affect the decision.
 Your ability to appeal is time-sensitive.
 You must fax or postmark your appeal within 60 days of the date of FEMA's decision letter.
 The Individuals and Households Program Unified Guidance (IHPUG) provides the public with a single, comprehensive reference containing policy statements and conditions of eligibility for all forms of Individuals and Households Program (IHP) assistance.
 Click here for complete guidance.
 For additional questions or assistance with your appeal contact FLS’s Disaster Assistance Hotline at 1-888-780-0443.